anthonydb/practical-sql/resources.md

 ### PostgreSQL Development Environments

-Throughout the book, we’ve used the graphical user interface [pgAdmin](https://www.pgadmin.org) to connect to PostgreSQL, run queries, and view database objects.
+Throughout the book, we’ve used the graphical user interface pgAdmin to connect to PostgreSQL, run queries, and view database objects.
 Although pgAdmin is free, open source, and popular, it’s not your only choice for working with PostgreSQL.
-You can read the entry called “Community Guide to PostgreSQL GUI Tools,” which catalogs many alternatives, on the PostgreSQL wiki at [https://wiki.postgresql.org/wiki/Community_Guide_to_PostgreSQL_GUI_Tools](https://wiki.postgresql.org/wiki/Community_Guide_to_PostgreSQL_GUI_Tools).
+The wiki entry “PostgreSQL Clients” at [https://wiki.postgresql.org/wiki/PostgreSQL_Clients](https://wiki.postgresql.org/wiki/PostgreSQL_Clients) catalogs many alternatives.

-The following list contains information on several tools I’ve tried, including free and paid options.
+The following list shows several tools I’ve tried, including free and paid options.
 The free tools work well for general analysis work.
-But if you wade deeper into database development, you might want to upgrade to the paid options, which typically offer advanced features and support:
+If you wade deeper into database development, you might want to upgrade to the paid options, which typically offer advanced features and support:

-[Beekeeper Studio](https://www.beekeeperstudio.io): For Windows, macOS, and Linux, "a straightforward and approachable cross-platform SQL client," according to its developers.
-Free and relatively new.
+[Beekeeper Studio](https://www.beekeeperstudio.io/): Free and open source GUI for PostgreSQL, MySQL, Microsoft SQL Server, SQLite and other platforms.
+Beekeeper works on Windows, macOS, and Linux and features one of the more refined app designs among database GUIs.

+[DBeaver](https://dbeaver.com/): Described as a “universal database tool” that works with PostgreSQL.
+MySQL, and many other databases, it includes a visual query builder, code auto-completion and other advanced features.
+Paid and free versions for Windows, macOS, and Linux.

-[DataGrip](http://www.jetbrains.com/datagrip/): A SQL development environment that offers code completion, bug detection, and suggestions for streamlining code, among many other features.
+[DataGrip](https://www.jetbrains.com/datagrip/): A SQL development environment that offers code completion, bug detection, and suggestions for streamlining code, among many other features.
 It’s a paid product, but the company, JetBrains, offers discounts and free versions for students, educators, and nonprofits.

-[Navicat](https://www.navicat.com/): A richly featured SQL development environment with ver- sions that support PostgreSQL as well as other databases, including MySQL, Oracle, and Microsoft SQL Server.
+[Navicat](https://www.navicat.com/): A richly featured SQL development environment with versions that support PostgreSQL as well as other databases, including MySQL, Oracle, MongoDB, and Microsoft SQL Server.
 Navicat is a paid version only, but the company offers a 14-day free trial.

+[Postbird](https://github.com/Paxa/postbird/): A simple cross-platform PostgreSQL GUI for writing queries and viewing objects.
+Free and open source.

-[Postico](https://eggerapps.at/postico/): A macOS-only client from the maker of Postgres.app that looks like it takes its cues from Apple design.
+[Postico](https://eggerapps.at/postico/): A macOS-only client from the maker of Postgres.app that takes its cues from Apple design.
 The full version is paid, but a restricted-feature version is available with no time limit.

-[PSequel](http://www.psequel.com/): Also macOS-only, PSequel is a free PostgreSQL client that is decidedly minimalist.
-Appears to not have been updated in some time, however.
+[PSequel](https://www.psequel.com/): Also macOS-only, PSequel is a free PostgreSQL client that is decidedly minimalist (see ).

-A trial version can help you decide whether the product is right for you.
+A trial version can help you decide whether a paid product is right for you.

 ### PostgreSQL Utilities, Tools, and Extensions